top of page

 PATHWAYS: GCSE & BTEC

 We pride ourselves on offering a wide range of subjects to ensure that you can create your own unique broad curriculum.
 Our option blocks are built each year based on student choices - therefore, they differ every year.
 This gives us a much greater flexibility to make sure that you can create your own curriculum.
 We are always looking for ways to ensure that we are offering our students a wide range of subject choice for our Year 10 students.
-With eighteen GCSE subjects on offer, we are confident that we are doing this.
 However, it is important that we regularly review our offering to ensure that we are meeting the needs of each new cohort of students.

 Year 11 Revision